IMPORTANT NOTE: As the COVID-19 outbreak continues to impact countries and communities please click here for local business updates.

 Experience the magic of visiting St. Jacobs; getting to know the shopkeepers and enjoying the charm of the town.

 Village Map (2018)

-The Village of St Jacobs beckons with quiet charm, yet stores are brimming with irresistible clothing, décor, jewelry, original crafts, gourmet foods, coffee, and craft beer.
+The Village of St Jacobs beckons with quiet charm, yet stores are brimming with irresistible clothing, décor, jewelry, original crafts showcasing contemporary style, gourmet foods, coffee, and craft beer.
 Merchants are friendly; they're business owners and crafters.
+Most shops are open all year.
 Whether you are coming from the Kitchener-Waterloo area, nearby Toronto, or from farther afield, be sure to visit.

 Rail culture knows no limits in St Jacobs.
 St. Jacobs & Aberfoyle Model Railway, an expansive O-scale model railway complete with mesmerizing night scene, will magically transport you to the 1950s.
 Check hours of operation for show dates.

 A train panorama in the Mill's basement depicting a bygone era is also noteworthy.

 Finally, Waterloo Central Railway operates recreational passenger and event trains between the farmers' market, St. Jacobs and Township of Woolwich.
 Climb aboard and enjoy the ride.